spec-first/connexion/README.rst

 With Connexion, you write the spec first.
 Connexion then calls your Python code, handling the mapping from the specification to the code.
-This incentives you to write the specification so that all of your developers can understand what your API does, even before you write a single line of code.
+This incentivizes you to write the specification so that all of your developers can understand what your API does, even before you write a single line of code.